rndrmu/IcVR/README.md

 utilising <a href="https://nodejs.org/en/">Node.js</a> and <a href="https://electronjs.org">Electron</a> to build the UI.

 ## What's working
-- You can search for and watch movies or TV-Shows
+- _You can search for and watch movies or TV-Shows_
-- IMDb id search
+- the UI
 ## What is still todo:
 - A proper User Interface
 ## What's planned